Connect with us

 U.S. Department of Transportation

 Predicting these thermal stresses can be challenging.
 Rail temperature measurements alone are not enough, because there are many unknown factors related to the track’s structure and how it moves.
-This makes it difficult to accurately how much the rails will expand or contract.
+This makes it difficult to accurately forecast how much the rails will expand or contract.

 Engineers can reduce rail expansion risk by using heat-resistant materials, such as hypereutectoid rail steel and martensite rail steel, adjusting track design and ensuring timely repairs.

-To prevent roadways from buckling, engineers also have protective measures, such as using single-cut sawed joints filled with sealant to provide flexibility while keeping out.
+To prevent roadways from buckling, engineers also have protective measures, such as using single-cut sawed joints filled with sealant to provide flexibility while keeping water out.
 They can also implement cold weather concreting practices that avoid pouring concrete during low temperatures or on cold bases, and they can use stronger and more durable concrete.
 Performing timely repairs when pavement cracks and becomes damaged can also help avoid buckling.

 Keeping infrastructure healthy